learn-the-web/topics/forms-cheat-sheet/index.md

           - '`action` points to where the data should be submitted.'
       - name: '`<fieldset>`'
         details:
-          - 'Used to group elements together, like radio button groups.'
+          - 'Used to group elements together, like radio button.'
           - '*Must always have a legend.*'
       - name: '`<legend>`'
         details: